Fear of Flying (album)

 Fear of Flying is the second studio album by American singer-songwriter Mya, released on April 25, 2000, by University Music Entertainment and Interscope Records.
-Following the success of her debut album Mya (1998), Interscope promptly allocated Harrison studio time and assembled recording sessions beginning September 1999 which concluded in March 2000.
+Following the success of her debut album Mya (1998), Interscope promptly allocated the singer studio time and assembled recording sessions beginning as early as September 1999 which concluded in March 2000.
 For this record, Mya made the conscious decision to become involved more creatively, opting to pen her own lyrics after securing a publishing deal to launch her own publishing company as well as collaborate with a wider range of established producers and songwriters on the album.
 Looking to embrace a more mature sound, Harrison consulted and collaborated with a bevy of producers which included Rodney Jerkins, Swizz Beatz, Wyclef Jean, Knobody, Robin Thicke, Tricky Stewart, and Jimmy Jam & Terry Lewis.

 A hip hop soul album, Mya described Fear of Flying as a metaphor for the ups and downs of life, a theme present throughout the album which includes handling things like an adult and knowing you must have faith to make anything happen.
 Lyrically, the album's material addressed the singer's romantic relationships which symbolized her relationship with family, friends and acquaintances.
 Noting that Fear of Flying is "a reflection of being in love for the very first time, experiencing success and the fears of fame."

 Upon its release, the album received mixed reviews from music critics citing some of the album's "tepid material."
 Commercially well received, Fear of Flying debuted with a Top 20 placement at number 15 on the Billboard 200.
 Initially though, the album stalled on the charts until the release of the album's second single and in turn solidified Fear of Flying a hit garnering multiplatinum success.
 To keep the album's momentum, nearly seven months after its original release, Fear of Flying was re–released with two new additional songs on November 7, 2000.

 In support of the album, three singles were released – "The Best of Me", "Case of the Ex", and "Free", which attained international chart success.
 Due to the album's success, Fear of Flying earned Soul Train Awards and MOBO nominations.

 Considered her most expressive effort to date, Fear of Flying helped established Mya as a household name in mainstream media and redefine a golden age for R&B. In April 2020, to commemorate the album's twentieth anniversary, Universal Music Group released an expanded edition featuring over 10 rare remixes and bonus tracks.